50 essential civil rights speeches

 Martin Luther King Jr.’s ‘The Other America’

-Equality for all was another of King’s rallying cries.
-In this 1967 speech, he recognized that some people live in a “lonely island of poverty in the midst of a vast ocean of material prosperity.”
+Equality for all was another of Martin Luther King Jr.’s rallying cries.
+In this 1967 speech, he recognized that some people live on a “lonely island of poverty in the midst of a vast ocean of material prosperity.”

 Martin Luther King Jr.’s ‘I’ve Been to the Mountaintop’

 No collection of civil rights speeches would be complete without the hopeful presentation by Martin Luther King Jr. from the night before his assassination in 1968.
 Despite the roadblocks along the way, including the beatings and deaths of numerous people in the movement, the civil rights leader was still convinced that “we, as a people, will get to the promised land.”

 In a 1972 conversation with an Irish journalist, Muhammad Ali launched into a poetic assessment of what it’s like to face police brutality as a Black man.
 The GOAT noted, “Better far from all I see, to die fighting to be free, what more fitting end could be … let me die by being Black, better far that I should go, standing here against the foe is the sweeter death to know.”